-Northern California Nursing Academy is an unaccredited institution therefore, is not eligible for federal financial aid.
+Northern California Nursing Academy is not eligible for federal financial aid through FAFSA.

 LOCATION

 Northern California Nursing Academy is located at 355 Gellert Blvd.
 Suite #s 101 and 279.
 All classes are held at this location.
 Clinical observations are conducted in Long Term Care Facilities and Dialysis Clinics located around the San Francisco Bay Area.